 Park rangers are now often armed.
 But will one always be nearby to protect you?

-Per capita, what happens in the cities also happens in the
+Per capita, wilderness crime rates are roughly the same as urban crime rates.
+What happens in the cities also happens in the

-forests – which are also ideal for thrill-seeking predators, hideouts
+forests – which are ideal for thrill-seeking predators, hideouts

 for fugitives, and gang’s illegal drug labs.
 And the forests give them a